|

 Kevin R. D. Shepherd

-- Citizen philosophy is here introduced, being the approach favoured by Kevin Shepherd.
-This factor became evident in the sub-title of his book Pointed Observations, which stated Critical Reflections of a Citizen Philosopher.
+- Citizen philosophy is here briefly described, being my own approach.
+This factor became evident in the sub-title of my book Pointed Observations, which stated Critical Reflections of a Citizen Philosopher.

-- An article affording a critical assessment of current computer usage.
+- A critical assessment of current computer usage.

-- A version of ecological priorities, with especial reference to the Club of Rome and James Lovelock.
+- A version of ecological priorities and climate change dangers, with especial reference to the Club of Rome, James Lovelock, and COP26.

 - A presentation of citizen sociology, or a version of sociography, in relation to the contemporary yob problem in Britain.
 Includes reference to the skinhead and punk antecedents to yob behaviour.